opendaylight/docs/docs/user-guide/bier-user-guide.rst

    -  This feature contains all models of BIER project, such as ietf-bier, ietf-multicast-information and so on.

--  **odl-bier-topomanager-ui**
+-  **odl-bier-bierman**

-   -  This feature can display bier-topo-manager's APIs on UIs (odl-mdsal-apidocs and odl-dluxapps-yangui).
+   -  This feature generates BIER's topology from network topology, and configuration of BIER, BIER-TE, etc.

--  **odl-bier-channel-ui**
+-  **odl-bier-channel**

-   -  This feature can display bier-channel's APIs on UIs (odl-mdsal-apidocs and odl-dluxapps-yangui).
+   -  This feature provides function about multicast flow information configuration and deployment in BIER domain.

 -  **odl-bier-service**

-   -  This feature provides function which processing the result of BIER topo-mamager and BIER channel-manager, and invoking south-bound-interface for driver.
+   -  This feature provides function which processing the result of BIER topo-mamager and BIER channel-mamager, and invoking south-bound-interface for driver.

 -  **odl-bier-adapter**

-   -  This feature provides adapter for different BIER south-bound NETCONF interface, so all BFRs in BIER domain with different NETCONF configuration interface, they can operate normally together.
+   -  This feature provides adapter for different BIER south-bound NETCONF interfaces, so all BFRs in BIER domain with different NETCONF configuration interfaces and they can operate normally together.

 -  **odl-bier-driver**

    -  This feature is south-bound NETCONF interface for BIER, it has implemented standard interface (ietf-bier).
 If your BFR's NETCONF interface is Non-standard, you should add your own interface for driver.

+-  **odl-te-pce**

+   - This feature provides path computation function for BIER-TE.

+-  **odl-bier-app**

+   -  This feature provides the interface of BIER management, which contain BIER/BIER-TE manager, channel manager, topology manager.

 How To Start